 On 29 January 2018, Bahrain’s Court of Cassation confirmed the death sentence against Maher Abbas al-Khabbaz.
 He was tortured in detention until he provided a confession.
-Husain Abdulla Marhoon Rashed and Moosa Abdulla Moosa Jaafar, who were tortured to provide a confession are currently awaiting a court of appeals decision.
-Mohammad Radhi Abdulla Hassan, Husain Abdulla Khalil Ebrahim, Ahmed Isa Ahmed Isa AlMalali, and Ali Mohamed Ali Mohamed Hakeem AlArab all await a decision from the Court of Cassation as to whether their death sentences will be confirmed.
-Many of these cases involved torture in detention and Ebrahim, AlMalali, and AlArab were all sentenced in absentia.
+Husain Abdulla Marhoon Rashid and Moosa Abdulla Moosa Jaafar, who were tortured to provide a confession, had their death sentences confirmed by the court of appeals on 20 May and 3 June 2019 respectively and are at imminent risk of execution.
+Mohammad Radhi Abdulla Hassan, Ahmed Isa Ahmed Isa AlMalali, and Ali Mohamed Ali Mohamed Hakeem AlArab also had their death sentences confirmed by the Court of Cassation.
+Many of these cases involved torture in detention and AlMalali and AlArab were both sentenced in absentia.

 A Suitable Distraction: